 Stylish to the core, Aioli’s a fine place to lime.
 The restaurant decor works a modern elegance theme with a little edginess thrown in for good measure.
 (Check the lamp-cum-book display on the second floor, if you don’t believe us.)

 But ultimately Aioli is all about the food of Chef John Aboud, a self-described “from scratch kind of guy, from start to finish.”
-This is a chef in full command of his menu, passionately explaining every dish from preparation to the specific ingredients.
+This is a chef in full command of his menu, passionately explaining every dish from preparation right down to specific ingredients.

 Let’s start this foodie recap with the dish that wowed everyone at the table, the Pasta di Funghi – Pappardelle Pasta tossed with Exotic Mushrooms, Cream, Parmagiano Reggiano and Truffle Oil.